W8BSD/bsdtty/README.md

 It also decodes RTTY.

-There's also an ASCII "scrossed bananas" tuning aid.
+There's also an ASCII "crossed bananas" tuning aid.

 This currently expects that you add the following line to your /etc/rc.local file after installing the patched OS: `/bin/stty -f /dev/ttyu9 -rtsctr`